oracle/oracle-database-operator/docs/privateai/oke-logging.md

 ## Alternative Backend: Loki

-If your cluster already uses Loki, you can use the same `stdout` and `stderr` stream as the source for Loki ingestion.
+If your cluster already uses Loki, then you can use the same `stdout` and `stderr` stream as the source for Loki ingestion.

 The pattern is: